rails/rails/guides/source/action_text_overview.md

 * What action text is and how to install and configure Action Text.
 * How to create, render, style and customize rich text content.
 * How to handle attachments.
-* How to style rich text content and attachments.

 --------------------------------------------------------------------------------